NOPE: Novel Object Pose Estimation from a Single Image: Experiments

 \subsection{Experimental setup}

-\paragraph{Dataset.} To the best of our knowledge, we are the first method addressing the problem of object pose estimation from a single image when the object belongs to a category not seen during training: PIZZA~\cite{nguyen_pizza_2022} evaluated on the DeepIM refinement benchmark, which is made of pairs of images with a small relative pose; SSVE~\cite{mariotti_semi-supervised_2020} and ViewNet~\cite{mariotti_viewnet_2021} evaluated only on objects from categories seen during training.
+To the best of our knowledge, we are the first method addressing the problem of object pose estimation from a single image when the object belongs to a category not seen during training: PIZZA~\cite{nguyen_pizza_2022} evaluated on the DeepIM refinement benchmark, which is made of pairs of images with a small relative pose; SSVE~\cite{mariotti_semi-supervised_2020} and ViewNet~\cite{mariotti_viewnet_2021} evaluated only on objects from categories seen during training.
 We therefore had to create a new benchmark to evaluate our method.

-We created a dataset using the same ShapeNet~\cite{chang2015shapenet} as in FORGE~\cite{forge_jiang}.
+\paragraph{Synthetic dataset.} We created a dataset as in FORGE~\cite{forge_jiang} using the same ShapeNet~\cite{chang2015shapenet} object categories.
 For the training set, we randomly select 1000 object instances from each of the 13 categories as done in FORGE~(\textit{airplane, bench, cabinet, car, chair, display, lamp, loudspeaker, rifle, sofa, table, telephone, and vessel}), resulting in a total of 13,000 instances.
 We build two separate test sets for evaluation.
-The first test set is the ``novel instances'' set, which contains 50 new instances that do not appear during training but are still from the object categories used for training.
-The second test set is the ``novel category'' set, which includes 100 models from the 10 unseen categories selected by FORGE~(\textit{bus, guitar, clock, bottle, train, mug, washer, skateboard, dishwasher, and pistol}).
+The first test set is the ``novel instances'' set, which contains \nguyen{50 new instances for each training category}.
+The second test set is the ``novel category'' set, which includes \nguyen{100 models per category for} the 10 unseen categories selected by FORGE~(\textit{bus, guitar, clock, bottle, train, mug, washer, skateboard, dishwasher, and pistol}).
 For each 3D model, we randomly select camera poses to produce five reference images and five query images.
-We use BlenderProc~\cite{denninger2019blenderproc} as our synthetic rendering engine.
+We use BlenderProc~\cite{denninger2019blenderproc} as rendering engine.

 Figure~\ref{fig:shapeNet} illustrates the categories used for training our architecture and the categories used for testing it.
-The shapes and appearances of the categories in the test set are very different from the shapes and appearances of the categories in the training set and thus constitute a good test \nguyen{set} for generalization to unseen categories.
+The shapes and appearances of the categories in the test set are very different from the shapes and appearances of the categories in the training set, and thus constitute a good test set for generalization to unseen categories.

 \paragraph{Real-world dataset.} We evaluate on the T-LESS dataset \cite{hodan-wacv17-tless} following the evaluation protocol of \cite{sundermeyer-cvpr20-multipathlearning}: we train only on objects 1-18 and test on the full PrimeSense test set using the ground-truth masks.
 At inference, we randomly sample a non-occluded reference image either from \emph{all views} or only from \emph{front views}~(-45\textdegree $\leq$ azimuth $\leq$ 45\textdegree), which often offers more information on the object and illustrates the influence of the reference view.